Turkey Creek Jack Johnson: Riding with cowboys

 Johnson is believed to have later spent time in Dodge City, Kansas.
 Little is known about exactly when he met Wyatt Earp.
-It could have been during Wyatt's buffalo hunting days, in Deadwood, or during the time that both were in Dodge City.
+It could have been during Wyatt's buffalo-hunting days, in Deadwood, or during the time that both were in Dodge City.
 He is believed to have first ventured into Arizona Territory while working in a cattle drive, alongside Sherman McMaster, "Curly Bill" Brocius, and Pony Diehl, in late 1878.
 Brocius and Diehl had only recently left the "Murphy-Dolan" faction, having both taken part in the Lincoln County War, opposite Billy the Kid and his "Regulators".
-There is no evidence that Johnson took part in that range war, nor that he knew Brocius or Diehl prior to the cattle drive.
+No evidence shows that Johnson took part in that range war, nor that he knew Brocius or Diehl prior to the cattle drive.

 Riding with the Earp vendetta

-Writer John H. Flood, in his unpublished 1926 manuscript Wyatt Earp biography (for which many details came from Wyatt himself) said that Johnson was an old friend of the Earps when they came to Tombstone, and this fits with the fact of Johnson's presence on the train to protect Virgil as he left Tombstone for the last time, March 20, 1882.
+Writer John H. Flood, in his unpublished 1926 manuscript of Wyatt Earp's biography (for which many details came from Wyatt himself) said that Johnson was an old friend of the Earps' when they came to Tombstone, and this fits with the fact of Johnson's presence on the train to protect Virgil as he left Tombstone for the last time, March 20, 1882.

-As a posseman in the Earp posse which protected Virgil on the train, Johnson (as "John Johnson") was co-indicted in absentia with Doc Holliday, Wyatt Earp, Warren Earp, and Sherman McMaster in the killing of Frank Stilwell in Tucson, March 20, 1882.
-Johnson returned with the others to Tombstone on a freight train that night, and the next day (now joined by Texas Jack Vermillion) rode out in the Earp vendetta ride of 1882, by which time he was a wanted man in the territory for the killing of Stilwell.
+As a posseman in the Earp posse, which protected Virgil on the train, Johnson (as "John Johnson") was co-indicted in absentia with Doc Holliday, Wyatt Earp, Warren Earp, and Sherman McMaster in the killing of Frank Stilwell in Tucson, March 20, 1882.
+Johnson returned with the others to Tombstone on a freight train that night, and the next day (now joined by Texas Jack Vermillion), rode out in the Earp vendetta ride of 1882, by which time he was a wanted man in the territory for the killing of Stilwell.

 Death

 After the Earp vendetta ride, Johnson escaped through Colorado, then Texas.
 According to the Flood manuscript, Johnson died of tuberculosis in Salt Lake City, Utah Territory, in 1887, survived there by a widow.

-The Flood manuscript biography states that Johnson was a member of the masonic lodge in Salt Lake City, and estimated that his age at death was about 35 (this last information has been used to estimate the birthdate given above; however it is heavily suspect, as Flood's information on the death age of Vermillion is very erroneous).
+The Flood manuscript biography states that Johnson was a member of the Mount Moriah Lodge No. 2, F. & AM masonic in Salt Lake City, and estimated that his age at death was about 35 (this last information has been used to estimate the birthdate given abov, but it is heavily suspect, as Flood's information on the death age of Vermillion is very erroneous).